Seven Reasons to Try Freelance Writing (Even if You’ve Never Considered it Before)

 #2: You Can Start Earning Pretty Quickly

-When I started that first blog, I had rather rosy ideas about how quickly and easily I could make money blogging!
+When I started that first blog, I had rather optimistic ideas about how quickly and easily I could make money blogging.
 I’d popped Google Ads on my blog, and like many brand new bloggers, I was hoping to bring in lots of readers and make lots of advertising revenue.
 It didn’t work out quite how I’d planned … in fact, it took me eleven months of blogging before I made enough ($100) to get my first cheque from Google.

 #3: You Can Find Well Paying Gigs

 Some writers are put off freelancing by the abysmally low rates advertised on content mills.
 In the freelancing world, these sites are known as “content mills” – they churn out lots of low-quality content for blogs and websites, and they pay extremely low rates ($5 for a 1,000 word post isn’t uncommon).